 - Laboratory studies and analysis of the pericardial fluid can be used in the investigation of the underlying etiology.

-- Indication: all patients with suspected pericardial effusion
+- Indication: diagnosis and monitoring of all patients with suspected pericardial effusion and/or tamponade

 - Procedure: TTE (gold standard) or focused-assessed transthoracic echocardiography